 The reason these scones are so light and fluffy is in the lemonade.
 The carbon dioxide in the lemonade fizz contains millions of tiny bubbles that expand during baking and cause the scones to rise to towering heights.

 Ingredients for lemonade scones

 This is what you will need.
-You can get the exact measurements from the printable recipe card at the end of the post.
+You can get the complete list of ingredients and full instructions for making lemonade scones on the printable recipe card at the end of the post.

 - Flour – Self-raising flour is best, but if you don’t have self-raising flour you can easily make your own by stirring 1.5 teaspoons of baking powder into each cup (125g) of plain flour.